piepieonline/HM3-Seafood-Massacre/content/chunk6/notes.md

 Notes
 * Food:
   * Dropping the item gets weird...
 Item goes to the sky
   * Sometimes item isn't chained!?
-(Investigate signalpipes?
-Might be because of AIModifier not working)
-  * AIModifier is also not working
+(Investigate signalpipes?)
   * need to stop them eating if the bowl is destroyed
   * Add chopsticks
   * Remove chef checking bowl action